 Build on online presence for local searches, add backlinks to give your website, and make your hours of operation and location easy to find.

-- Claim or Create your Yelp listing: Yelp is a business listing website that was started in 2004.
-Yelp listings rank for a wide range of keywords with local search intent.
-Having your business appear on those pages attracts visitors.
-Visit https://biz.yelp.com/claim to add your business for free.
+- Claim or Create your Yelp listing: Yelp’s business listing website ranks for a wide range of terms with local search intent.
+To appear on Yelp claim your free listing at https://biz.yelp.com/claim.

 - Create or Claim your Apple Maps listing: Apple Maps has 68 million adult users in the United States alone.
-To get found by iPhone users who use Siri, you need to be listed on Apple Maps.
-To claim your Apple Maps listing visit https://register.apple.com/placesonmaps/ and verify your business.
+Get listed using Apple Business Connect at https://businessconnect.apple.com.

-- Ensure your business name, address, phone, and website are accurate: Having accurate business information across all your business listings is critical for local SEO.
-If customers see inconsistent information about your business, it causes confusion and makes them suspicious.
-Keep this in mind when using call tracking numbers.
+- Ensure your business name, address, phone, and website are accurate: Precision across all your business listings is key.
+When customers see inconsistent information it creates confusion.

-- Add Photos and Videos to each Business Listing: On each business listing, make sure to add lots of photos of your business.
-Upload pictures of the interior, exterior, products, and your team.
-If you can, add video showing where to park, and what it looks like to enter the business.
+- Add Photos and Videos to each Business Listing: Take the time to add photos and videos of your business interior, exterior, products, and team.
+Show where to park, and include nearby landmarks.

 Time to improve your web pages.